Welcome

 Come and spend time in prayer in the Eucharistic presence of our Lord.
 Please park in the handicap lot next to the church and enter through one of the side doors under the carport.

-Recitation of the Rosary: Mondays after 8:30 AM Mass for Respect Life, and on Thursdays after 8:30AM Mass for Vocations with one exception: the Rosary is not prayed of the 2nd Thursday of the month in lieu of the Sacrament of the Anointing of the Sick.
+Recitation of the Rosary: Mondays and Thursdays after 8:30 AM Mass, with one exception: the Rosary is not prayed on the 2nd Thursday of the month in lieu of the Sacrament of the Anointing of the Sick.

 Sacrament of the Anointing of the Sick